pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 found in the application sequence that are not yet in the aggregate sequence, and followers will need to decide whether or not the event will appear in the aggregate sequence.
-Under these circumstances, it seems inevitable that the application sequence must be restored downstream, adding downstream complexity.)
+Under these circumstances, it seems inevitable that the application sequence must be corrected downstream, adding downstream complexity.)